kachbouri/R-horizon/README.md

-# R-horizon
+# R-twitter-connection
-R algorithm and mining
+Twitter Authentication with R